December 19, 2024

 Whether you’re used to snow and ice during winter months or it only comes along every few years, it’s important to act defensively to minimize your risk and avoid injuries.
 Keep reading for tips that can help you and your family stay safe this winter.

 Snow Shoveling & Snow Blowing – Snow shoveling and snow blowing, according to the National Safety Council, are responsible for thousands of injuries each year and as many as 100 deaths.
 Follow these tips to help you avoid injuries while removing snow from your driveway and sidewalks.
-To further reduce your risk of injury, be sure to stretch your muscles before and after any strenuous activity.

 Serious Cold Weather Injuries – Frostbite and hypothermia are two serious conditions that could affect you if you’re exposed to cold temperatures for extended periods of time.
 Frostbite signs include bright red skin becoming waxy, gray or white and numb, often affecting your fingers, toes, ears and face.
 Hypothermia signs include shivering, drowsiness, confusion, fumbling and slurred speech.
 Remember these “Dos and Don’ts,” in case you find yourself experiencing frostbite or hypothermia symptoms.